 - Remember all golf courses do not offer First Tee programming.
 Check out locations to find where classes are held.

-- Visit the Pro Shop for information about the golf course, practice area locations, rates and fees, classes, learn basic rules and protocols.
+- Visit the Pro Shop upon arrival for information about the golf course, practice areas, rates and fees, classes, learn basic rules and protocols.
 Don’t be shy to ask questions.

 - Use of the driving range, putting green(s) and chipping/pitching area(s) are free of charge.
 The only cost is to purchase driving range balls at the Pro Shop.
 Fees for range balls are offered.